 13. Plitvice National Park, Croatia

 Often considered Europe’s most beautiful National Park, Plitvice is one of the highlights of a tour in Croatia.
 The elevated boardwalk over the running waters, flowing water grass, aquatic life, and waterfalls simply melt the stresses of daily life away.

 These are the destinations that rank high on our list of the most surreal places found around Europe.
 What destinations are on your list?
-Feel free to add them in the comments section below.
+Let us know in the comments section.